Whistler in Autumn: Top Ten Things To Do

 Even though Whistler is an outdoor paradise there is lots happening inside and the rainy days of pre-winter are the best time to check out stuff you won’t have time for once the snow falls.

-Of course, sitting at home and reading books is never a bad idea either.
+Of course, sitting in a warm lounge and reading books is never a bad idea either.
+For more things to do in fall both indoors and outdoors, visit Whistler.com.
 Happy shoulder season.